Desperado/bbl_android_test/README.md

 ## Overview

-The proposed solution is a handful example of the good usage of BDD against front-end web application.
+The proposed solution is a handful example of the good usage of BDD against android application with the usage of [Cucumber](https://cucumber.io/) and [Calabash](http://github.com/calabash/calabash-android)
-For this purpose, I have selected http://check24.de as it is very well known in Germany.

-Both [Cucumber](https://cucumber.io/) and [Capybara](http://jnicklas.github.io/capybara/) are used here.

 ### Installation